artoliukkonen/tradfri-client/README.md

 # Trådfri Client

+This app is used to control Trådfri smart lights at our home, along with API running in Raspberry Pi.
+For configuration tutorial, backend examples and live preview see [this blog post I wrote](https://medium.com/@artoliukkonen/controlling-lights-with-ikea-tr%C3%A5dfri-raspberry-pi-and-aws-edb2827d8b3f).

+Current configuration for plugs, bulbs, icons, floors and presets is the one we use at home.
+Feel free to adjust these to your needs.

 ## Configuration

 1. Copy `.env.example` as `.env` and replace API URL
 2. Change client bucket name in `serverless.yml`
 3. Edit `src/config.js` with your bulb & plug IDs
+4. Assing icons for devices in `src/components/Icon.js`

 You can get the ID's from API by calling `/list` endpoint.